ibm-cloud-docs/Registry/ts_image_timeout.md

 {:external: target="_blank" .external}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# Why does listing images in the GUI time out?
+# Why does listing images in the {{site.data.keyword.cloud_notm}} console time out?
 {: #troubleshoot-image-timeout}
 {: troubleshoot}
 {: support}

-Listing images in the {{site.data.keyword.registrylong}} GUI times out.
+Listing images in the {{site.data.keyword.registrylong}} {{site.data.keyword.cloud_notm}} console times out.
 {: shortdesc}

 {: tsSymptoms}
 The request timed out while you attempted to list your images in the GUI.

 {: tsCauses}
-The GUI timed out while trying to list all your images.
+The {{site.data.keyword.cloud_notm}} console timed out while trying to list all your images.
 The most likely cause of the timeout is that the account has a very large number of images.
 For help with managing the number of images see, [Cleaning up your namespaces](/docs/Registry?topic=Registry-registry_retention).

 {: tsResolve}
 You can run the [`ibmcloud cr image-list`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_image_list) command to see all the images in the account because the CLI does not have a timeout.
 Also consider using the `--restrict` option to reduce the scope of the list and increase performance.